Mdaftab/infra-Platform-for-B2B/README.md

    - Security policies can be tailored to client compliance needs

 3. **Resource Isolation**:
-   - Each client has dedicated subnet in the shared VPC
+   - Each client has a dedicated VPC in their own project
-   - Workloads run in separate GKE clusters with network isolation
+   - Complete isolation at the network, compute, and storage layers
-   - Firewall rules can be customized for each client
+   - Firewall rules and IAM policies dedicated to each client

 This architecture allows service providers to easily onboard new clients with complete infrastructure isolation while maintaining centralized management.